 The Savoy truly is a London landmark with a special place in British history.
 Opened in 1889, it was the first British hotel to make use of electric lights and electric lifts.
 The Savoy has since played host to royalty, world leaders and legends of the stage and screen – Edward VII, Winston Churchill, Harry Truman, Laurence Olivier, Marilyn Monroe and Noël Coward to name but a few.

 For almost 90 years The Savoy has offered dining parties of thirteen the company of Kaspar the Cat.
-Now Kaspar’s Seafood Bar & Grill – The Savoy’s glamorous re-imagining of the River Restaurant – is a place for the Prince of Cats to play host.
+Now Kaspar’s at The Savoy – The Savoy’s glamorous re-imagining of the River Restaurant – is a place for the Prince of Cats to play host.

 Kaspar’s story begins in 1898, when South African diamond magnate Woolf Joel suddenly died.
 Just before his death, Joel hosted a dinner at The Savoy for fourteen guests.
 At the last minute one of them cancelled.
 Joel decided the dinner should go ahead, but a more superstitious guest declared death would befall the first person to leave the table.
 Woolf Joel defiantly decided to take the gamble himself.
 Weeks later he was shot dead in Johannesburg.